-The Model Communications Module (MCM) is an extension to AutoMod that allows simulation models to communicate with the outside world.
+The Model Communications Module (MCM) is an extension to AutoMod that allows simulation models to communicate with other programs on a network of machines.
 Some of the applications of MCM include communications between:

 - Two or more AutoMod models

 - Control systems and AutoMod models

-- Other applications and AutoMod models
+- Other applications and AutoMod models.

 Communication between two or more models allows for parallel and distributed simulation.
-MCM also include Multi-Model Sync (MMS), which keeps the event lists of the linked models synchronized.
+MCM also includes Multi-Model Sync (MMS), which keeps the event lists of the linked models synchronized.